 Have students gather sticks, leaves, grass, pinecones, and rocks to make creations for others to find.

-At the start of the school year, every staff member and student completes an "All About Me" Spotlight form.
-Rather than focusing on favorite foods, movies, or colors, we focus on strengths, interests, character traits, abilities and talents.
+At the start of the school year, have every student complete a Student Spotlight form.
+Rather than focusing on favorite foods, movies, or colors, focus on strengths, interests, character traits, abilities and talents.

-The spotlights are posted on a bulletin board display, and spotlights are read daily on the announcements.
+The spotlights can be posted on a bulletin board display, and read daily on the announcements.
+After the spotlight is posted for a week, take it down and return it to the student.

 Washroom/restroom makeovers with positive quotes have become quite popular in recent years and even if you don't have a lot of time, money, people or resources, it can be done quite inexpensively.